ColoradoChristianUniversity/cis-230-sp24-w06-0578327/Tests/Jaxson McAdoo Week 6 Ethics.md

 * Shows commitment to job
 * Personal discomfort

-Personal Choice (Sydney's Third Response) I think that with the choices provided, I would probably choose Sydney's third respone.
+Personal Choice (Sydney's Third Response) I think that with the choices provided, I would probably choose Sydney's third response.
 While I am still doing my job to the best of my ability, I do still care about the people who might get laid off and would want to try and help them if at all possible.